Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You enjoy both coding and circuitry, and like using logic to make physical systems “think.”

-Explore majors like: Computer Engineering, Embedded Systems, Hardware Design
+Explore college majors and degree programs like: Computer Engineering, Embedded Systems, Hardware Design

 Computer Science